-The Manager is offering the Units for sale in the Provinces of British Columbia, Alberta, Manitoba, Saskatchewan, Ontario and Québec by way of private placement pursuant to the exemptions from the prospectus requirements afforded by NI 45-106 and pursuant to the dealer registration exemption afforded by BCI 32-517.
-The Manager may offer Units for sale in additional provinces in Canada pursuant to exemptions from the prospectus requirements afforded by NI 45-106.
+The Manager is offering the Units for sale in all of the Provinces and Territories of Canada by way of private placement pursuant to the exemptions from the prospectus requirements afforded by NI 45-106 and pursuant to the dealer registration exemptions afforded by NI 31-103 and BCI 32-517, as applicable.

-The prospectus exemptions relieve the Trust from the provisions of the applicable securities laws of the applicable provinces, which otherwise would require the Trust to file and obtain a receipt for a prospectus.
+The prospectus exemptions relieve the Trust from the provisions of the applicable securities laws of the applicable Provinces and Territories, which otherwise would require the Trust to file and obtain a receipt for a prospectus.
 Accordingly, prospective investors for Units will not receive the benefits associated with a subscription for securities issued pursuant to a filed prospectus, including the review of material by securities regulatory authorities.

 Although residents of British Columbia can purchase Units from a Dealer, the exemption from the registration requirements contained in BCI 32-517 allows the Manager, on behalf of the Trust, to offer the Units for sale directly to investors in British Columbia.
-Any sale of Units in Alberta, Manitoba, Ontario, Saskatchewan or Québec must be conducted through a Dealer.
+Any sale of Units in Alberta, Saskatchewan, Manitoba, Ontario, Québec, Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, the Northwest Territories, the Yukon and Nunavut must be conducted through a Dealer.